build-week/hover-jet/readme.md

 Most of the commands in this file are copied from there. https://github.com/build-week/hover-jet/wiki

-# How to get the docker image
+# How to get the Docker image
 ### Installing Docker Community Edition
 ```shell
 # Install prerequisites to add the Docker CE PPA